kur0s4ki/Face-Detection-Face-Recognition/README.md

   * *Algebra* : Uses geometric formulas about eyes positions , to estimate the distance. **(Better Estimation)**
   * *Estimation* : Uses special formula to estimate distance.
   * *Perimeter* : Uses the opencv box perimeter to estimate distance.

+# IMPORTANT

+## DummyFuncUnknown :
+* Execute One time , when an UNKNOWN person gets within the detection distance , he wil automatically be enrolled and affected an ID .

+* This function triggers One time per user , after being added to the DB , and return its affected ID.
+  * Message Shown on the Console :

+         [+] ==> UNKNOWN USER ADDED TO BD.
+         [+] AFFECTING ID : {} TO THE USER

+## DummyFuncEnrolled :
+* Execute whenever a known person gets within detection distance.

+* This function triggers every time a known user is within detection distance , and returns its ID.
+  * Message Shown on the Console :

+        [+] KNOWN USER.
+        [+] AFFECTED ID IS : {}